Rebeca Grynspan: Career with the United Nations

-Grynspan served as Assistant-Secretary-General and Regional Director for Latin America and the Caribbean at United Nations Development Programme (UNDP) from 2006 to 2010.
+Grynspan served as an Assistant Secretary-General and Regional Director for Latin America and the Caribbean at the United Nations Development Programme (UNDP) from 2006 to 2010.
 In 2010, she was appointed by UN Secretary-General Ban Ki-moon to the position of UN Under-Secretary-General and the Associate Administrator, serving under the leadership of Helen Clark.

-Grynspan is a member of the Inter-American Development Bank's (IDB) Program for the Support of Women´s Leadership and Representation (PROLEAD); She is former vice president of the board of directors of the International Food Policy Research Institute (IFPRI) based in Washington, D.C.
+Grynspan is a member of the Program for the Support of Women's Leadership and Representation (PROLEAD) of the Inter-American Development Bank (IDB), and she is former vice president of the board of directors of the International Food Policy Research Institute (IFPRI) based in Washington, D.C.